 Generating knowledge is very different from learning about what is already known.
 It might feel like leaving solid ground.

 We take small steps and often add a small piece to a mosaic rather than finishing the entire piece.

-Download the undergraduate research guide for more info.
+Wonderful!
+Download the undergraduate research manual for more info.